 We invite you to discover over 100 km of hiking trails.
-There are a number of options, from the easiest and gently sloping paths in an extraordinary natural environment, suitable for children, families, as well as for visitors who wish to see the beautiful nature without too much effort, to the serious mountain tours that require experience, suitable equipment and a mountain guide.
+There are a number of options, from the easiest and gently sloping paths in an extraordinary natural environment.
+Suitable for children, families, as well as for visitors who wish to see the beautiful nature without too much effort, to the serious mountain tours that require experience.
+Suitable equipment, and a mountain guide.
 You can choose from easily accessible attractions and Alpine valleys through easier climbs to the beautiful panoramic points of the alpine world all the way to the hidden corners high in the mountains, accessible only to the connoisseurs.

 The Alpe-Adria Trail runs in 43 stages from the Austrian Corinthia across Slovenia to Friuli-Venezia Giulia.
 Kranjska Gora is one of the crossings on this trail and the ticket to the Triglav National Park, which is the only Slovenian national park and one of the most beautiful parks in the world.
 Altitude differences on the route are low!
-On each stage you can try at least one culinary delight or find comfortable overnight accommodation.
+At each stage, you can try at least one culinary delight or find comfortable overnight accommodation.

 One of the stages of the red Via Alpina trail leads through the ridges past Kranjska Gora, the Slovenian Mountain Museum in Mojstrana and the ski jumps in Planica ; the violet Via Alpina invites you to a hiking trip from Dovje past Dovška Baba to Golica.
-The Via Alpina routes are marked, not difficult and accessible to everyone.
+The Via Alpina routes are marked, not difficult, and accessible to everyone.

 The St. James pilgrimage route to Monte Santo di Lussari runs through the municipality of Kranjska Gora from Zgornja Radovna to Mojstrana.
 While walking along the route, look for frescoes of the Lussari Mother of God on old farmhouses.
-Follow the yellow shells along the cycling path to Kranjska Gora and Rateče, Trbiž, Žabnica and all the way to Monte Santo di Lussari in Italy.
+Follow the yellow shells along the cycling path to Kranjska Gora and Rateče, Trbiž, Žabnica, and all the way to Monte Santo di Lussari in Italy.

-The path that connects 10 cottages, attractions and viewpoints is the Fabulous path of 10 cottages.
+The path that connects 10 cottages, attractions, and viewpoints is the Fabulous path of 10 cottages.
 Starting from Kranjska Gora, the path, which is around 40 km long, can be conquered in four stages.
 Alternatively, you can spend two nights in cottages and complete the hike in three days.

 An interesting educational trail Planica is a long, typical glacial valley in the northern part of the Slovenian Julian Alps.
 Near Rateče it branches off from the Upper Sava Valley.
-To the west it is limited by the Ponca ridge and to the east the Mojstrovka and Cipernik mountains rise above it.
+To the west, it is limited by the Ponca ridge and to the east, the Mojstrovka and Cipernik mountains rise above it.
 The upper part of Planica continues in Tamar and Zelje, which is one of the most beautiful gables in the Slovenian Alps, at the end of which rises Mt.Jalovec in its impressive form.
-During the Pleistocene period, a glacier moved slowly down the slopes of Jalovec and transformed the upper and middle part of the valley.
+During the Pleistocene period, a glacier moved slowly down the slopes of Jalovec and transformed the upper and middle parts of the valley.
 A moraine, which is an accumulation of glacial debris, covers the central ground of the valley.
 The characteristics of this landscape are presented along the trail through the valley.

 Even if you are not planning of conquering any of the peaks which overlook this Alpine valley as guards, the Vrata Valley itself is worth seeing.
 Take time for a three-hour walk and head along an excellently marked Triglavska Bistrica Trail to the gable of the valley under the Triglav northern wall.
-All the way from Ros, the paths and trails continue along the Triglavska Bistrica stream, which springs up in the Vrata Valley and is 10 kilometres long.
+All the way from Ros, the paths and trails continue along the Triglavska Bistrica stream, which springs up in the Vrata Valley and is 10 kilometers long.
 Follow the typical information boards of the Triglav National Park.
-Water of the Triglavska Bistrica stream is cold and refreshing.
+The water of the Triglavska Bistrica stream is cold and refreshing.
 Sit on one of the white stones next to it, take off your shoes and put your tired feet in it, and let your eyes travel through the most beautiful rock faces of the Julian Alps.

-A must-try experience for any cycling visitor is the route between Mojstrana and Rateče, which runs along a well maintained asphalt cycle path past several interesting abandoned railway stations, well worth taking a closer look at.
+A must-try experience for any cycling visitor is the route between Mojstrana and Rateče, which runs along a well-maintained asphalt cycle path past several interesting abandoned railway stations, well worth taking a closer look at.

-If for you cycling is synonymous with great exertion, adventure and adrenaline-pumping excitement, you may be the right person to tackle the ascent of the Vršič mountain pass, one of Europe’s most challenging road cycling routes.
+If for you cycling is synonymous with great exertion, adventure, and adrenaline-pumping excitement, you may be the right person to tackle the ascent of the Vršič mountain pass, one of Europe’s most challenging road cycling routes.

-Visit the Kranjska Gora Tourist Information Centre, get a hiking map of the Upper Sava Valley, and discover 20 different way marked routes through the area, from undemanding recreational trails to challenging treks into the mountains and 16 cycling tracks nested in the embrace of Karavanke and Julian Alps.
+Visit the Kranjska Gora Tourist Information Centre, get a hiking map of the Upper Sava Valley, and discover 20 different waymarked routes through the area, from undemanding recreational trails to challenging treks into the mountains and 16 cycling tracks nested in the embrace of Karavanke and Julian Alps.

 Written and published by Tourist Info Center Kranjska Gora